As a central site for art and culture in the region,

-GO ART! as well as a cultural center for the Batavia Players, Genesee Symphony Orchestra, and Batavia Concert Band and a regular meeting place for the Batavia Society of Artists.
+GO ART!
+Main Gallery & offices as well as a cultural center for the Batavia Players, Genesee Symphony Orchestra, Batavia Concert Band, (NEW!) the Landmark Society of Genesee County and a regular meeting place for the Batavia Society of Artists.

 GO ART!, Seymour Place offers space for: